TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Related Works

-There exist several related works combining the transformer modules into image generation models, by replacing certain components of CNNs. \cite{parmar2018image} firstly formulated image generation as autoregressive sequence generation, for which they adopted a transformer architecture. \cite{child2019generating} propose sparse factorization of the attention matrix to reduce its complexity.
-While those two works did not tackle the GANs, one recent (concurrent) work \cite{esser2020taming} used a convolutional GAN to learn a codebook of context-rich visual parts, whose composition is subsequently modeled with an autoregressive transformer architecture.
-The authors demonstrated success in synthesizing high-resolution images.
+\textbf{Transformer Modules for Image Generation.}\quad There exist several related works combining the transformer modules into image generation models, by replacing certain components of CNNs. \cite{parmar2018image} firstly formulated image generation as autoregressive sequence generation, for which they adopted a transformer architecture. \cite{child2019generating} propose sparse factorization of the attention matrix to reduce its complexity.
+While those two works did not tackle the GANs, one recent (concurrent) work \cite{esser2020taming} used a convolutional GAN to learn a codebook of context-rich visual parts, whose composition is subsequently modeled with an autoregressive transformer architecture.The authors demonstrated success in synthesizing high-resolution images.
 However, the overall CNN architecture remains in place (including CNN encoder/decoder for the generators, and a fully CNN-based discriminator), and the customized designs (e.g, codebook and quantization) also limit their model's versatility.
-To our best knowledge, no existing work has tried to completely remove convolutions from their generative frameworks.
+Another concurrent work~\cite{hudson2021generative} employs a bipartite self-attention on StyleGAN and thus it can propagate latent variables to the evolving visual features, yet its main structure is still convolutional, including both the generator and discriminator.
+To our best knowledge, no other existing work has tried to completely remove convolutions from their generative modeling frameworks.